brightsidedeveloper/bsdweb/README.md

 ### Contributing

 Contributions are welcome!
-If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/yourusername/brightside-developer).
+If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/brightsidedeveloper/brightside-developer).

 If you'd like to contribute code, please fork the repository, make your changes in a new branch, and submit a pull request.
 Be sure to include tests for any new features or changes to existing code.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/yourusername/brightside-developer/blob/main/LICENSE) file for details.